GeekBerry/js-conflux-sdk/README.md

 * **Returns**

-`Promise.<BigInt>` The used gas for the simulated call/transaction.
+`Promise.<object>` The gas used and storage occupied for the simulated call/transaction.
+- `BigInt` gasUsed: The gas used in Drip
+- `BigInt` storageOccupied: The storage occupied in Drip

 ----------------------------------------